higherkindness/mu-scala/microsite/src/main/docs/guides/distributed-tracing.md

 #### Kleisli

-When you instantiate your `MyService` implementation, you need to set its type parameter to `Kleisli[F, Span[F], *]`.
+When you instantiate your `Greeter` implementation, you need to set its type parameter to `Kleisli[F, Span[F], *]`.
 (Note: we are using [kind-projector] syntax here, but you don't have to.)